Cistern Tank Liner Installation Guide

-One of the most common questions customers ask regarding cistern liners is how they can be effectively installed within their existing cistern tank.
+Effectively installing cistern liners in an existing cistern tank requires important information and following a step-by-step guide.
 Below you will find some typical information regarding installation of these liners and flexible fabrics.
 Please note that these are general guidelines.
 Adjustments or site-specific installation plans may be required depending your tank and site.
-Contact our team at 772-646-0597 or by email firstname.lastname@example.org to discuss your requirements.
+Contact our team at 1-863-261-8388 or by email [email protected] to discuss your requirements.

 Prior to any installation, cistern tanks should be measured and inspected for any problematic components (pipes, tight openings, fittings, etc.).
-All Portable Tanks, a division of GEI Works liners are sizes and built according to the specifications and dimensions of your tank.
+Cistern liners are built according to the specifications and dimensions of your tank.
 Knowing tough components such as protrusions will allow our team to supply you with additional boots to fit around these areas.

 Typical installation of cistern liners involves a process of connecting and securing the liner to the tank.
 In order to protect the integrity of the liner, items such as battening or bands are often placed on top of the liner to help secure the material to the side wall.
 Installation methods will typically include the following:

 Note: When purchasing a liner for your cistern tank, care and consideration should be given to the roughness and nature of the tank.
 Tanks constructed out of concrete or cement may be particularly harsh, making your liner susceptible to abrasion.
 For many tanks, adding in a layer of geotextile padding between the tank and the liner may help protect the integrity and durability of your liner.
-Geotextiles should be installed on the anchors before the liner.quote request form to discuss your liner requirements.
+Geotextiles should be installed on the anchors before the liner.

 Addressing Pipes, Fittings and other Protrusions